PSZSPT: a joint Planck and SPT-SZ cluster catalog: The PSZSPT cluster catalog

 \subsubsection{SIMBAD and NED}

-We search for counterparts in SIMBAD and NED for the remaining 71 detections which are not matched to any of the clusters in the studied catalogues.
-We set the search radius to 20~arcmin for the two databases and we look for galaxy cluster type objects.
-We did not find a cluster in the search radius for 45 detections.
-We set rank=0 (meaning unidentified) for these 45 detections.
+We searched for counterparts in SIMBAD and NED for the remaining 48 detections, which are not matched to any of the clusters in the studied catalogs.
+We set the search radius to 20~arcmin for the two databases and we looked for galaxy cluster-type objects.
+We did not find a cluster in the search radius for 34 detections.
+We set rank=0 (meaning unidentified) for these 34 detections.

-For the other 71-45=26 detections, we found three obvious bright and large clusters (ACO~3667, ACO~S~1063 and ACO~3911) close to the three rank=3 detections confirming that these three detections are multiple (therefore false) detections produced by the algorithm.
-We also found 9 SPT clusters not included in the cluster catalogue provided with~\cite{bleem2015}: 8 are excluded from the official SPT catalogue because they are close to a bright point source~\citep[Table 3 of~][]{bleem2015}, one is in~\cite{saro2015}, but not in \cite{bleem2015}.
-We set rank=1 for these 9 detections.
-The remaining 26-3-9=14 detections are not obviously matched to the clusters found in the search radius because the counterparts are at distance greater than 7~arcmin.
-We thus set rank=0 (unidentified) for these 14 detections.
+For the other 48-34=14 detections, we found two obvious bright and large clusters (ACO~S~1063 and ACO~3911) close to the two rank=3 detections, confirming that these two detections are multiple (therefore false) detections produced by the algorithm.
+We also found found SPT clusters that are not included in the cluster catalog provided by~\cite{bleem2015}: Three were excluded from the official SPT catalog because they are close to a bright point source~\citep[Table 3 of~][]{bleem2015}, one is in~\cite{saro2015}, but not in \cite{bleem2015}.
+We set rank=1 for these four detections.
+The remaining 14-2-4=8 detections are not obviously matched to the clusters found in the search radius because the counterparts are at a distance greater than 7~arcmin.
+We thus set rank=0 (unidentified) for these eight detections.
+We additionally checked for detections in the PSZSPT catalog separated by less than 5 arcmin and noticed that PSZSPT J2012-5649 and PSZSPT J2012-5652 are associated with clusters located at the same redshift.
+After a SIMBAD and NED search at the location of the two clusters, we noticed that PSZSPT J2012-5652 might actually be a substructure of PSZSPT J2012-5649 (ACO~3667).
+We thus set PSZSPT J2012-5652 as a rank=3 (multiple) detection.

-In summary, after the SIMBAD and NED search, we have 12 additional identifications (three multiple rank=3 clusters, nine SPT rank=1 clusters not in~\cite{bleem2015}) and 45+14=59 unindentified (rank=0 detections).
+In summary, after the SIMBAD and NED search, there were seven additional identifications (three multiple rank=3 clusters, four SPT rank=1 clusters not in~\cite{bleem2015}) and 34+8=42 unidentified (rank=0 detections).